BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 * this list will be replaced by the toc
 {:toc .large-only}

-**Effective Date:** March 11, 2022.
+**Effective Date:** March 11, 2022
+**Last Revised:** November 16, 2022 - updated contact email, and cleaned up several unnecessarily verbose phrasings.

 This is a personal website, and will be kept free of complicated rules if/where possible.
 Anything on this page applies only to websites.
-Questions or issues with regard to this site, its policies, and its upkeep may be addressed by email to [contact@BeerMetalPC.com](mailto:contact@BeerMetalPC.com).
+Questions or issues with regard to this site, its policies, and its upkeep may be addressed by email to [contact@FrankHelm.com](mailto:contact@FrankHelm.com).

 - This website and the thoughts and opinions therein are my *personal opinion*.
 Unless otherwise explicitly specified, content on this site is not endorsed by other parties whom I am involved with or connected to.
 - Under no circumstances shall I be individually liable to anyone for any damages caused by third parties involved in the hosting, delivery, rendering, or upkeep of this site, unless my act or failure to act constitutes intentional misconduct, fraud, or knowing violation of the law.